Joeworker11/virtual-assisstant/README.md

 - greeting according to the time
 - telling the exact date/time
 - making a to do list + reminder function is also available
-- (incomplete) Sarah is almost able to create 5-6 types of charts with speech recognition. --> I have encountered a problem, while the elements of X axis are working, The Y axis elements data types are cannot be recognized/or considered to be unknown.
+- (incomplete) Sarah is almost able to create 5-6 types of charts with speech recognition.

 All the commands are written in the code section.
 I will add the instructions and details.